n-fatimah/Predicting-Student-s-Grade-/readme.md

 1. Dataset (preprocessed .csv file incase of tabular data, google drive folder link in case of image data)
 2. Jupyter Notebook (Clearly formatted and documented code)

+The purpose of this project is to build a machine learning model that can predict a student's final grade based on their performance in previous sessions.
+In this instruction document, you will find all the necessary steps to complete the project.